 Overnight Travel Expense Reimbursement

-The Travel Expense Form is a carbon form available in the Accounts Payable office and is used for the majority of university travel.
+Please continue to use the Travel Expense Form is a carbon form available in the Accounts Payable office until further notice.
 This form is designed to accommodate one traveler to one destination.
 Detailed instructions to this four-part form are included on the back of the form.
 Email email@example.com for a supply of the form to be sent via campus mail for your use.
+All travel must be submitted to the Accounts Payable Office for reimbursement within 60 days of returning from your trip.

 Additional information for selected portions of this form is as follows: